cristianferrarig/font-awesome-middleman/README.md

     set :fonts_dir,  "fonts"

+### Using Middleman 4?

+A simple way to use **font-awesome-middleman** with Middleman 4 is adding the **middleman-sprockets** gem in your gemfile

+    gem 'middleman-sprockets', '~> 4.0'

+And then you need to activate Sprockets in your config file:

+    activate :sprockets

+If you know a better way to do that, please open an issue :)

 ### Default Variable
 If you need change some of these variables, make it before to `@import "font-awesome"`